Right to health: Convention on the Elimination of All Forms of Discrimination Against Women

+States Parties shall take all appropriate measures to eliminate discrimination against women in the field of health care in order to ensure, on a basis of equality of men and women, access to health care services, including those related to family planning.

+Notwithstanding the provisions of paragraph 1 of this article, States Parties shall ensure to women appropriate services in connection with pregnancy, confinement and the post-natal period, granting free services where necessary, as well as adequate nutrition during pregnancy and lactation.

+Despite the UN’s ratification of CEDAW, discrimination against women and girls around the world, especially in relation to health, is still widespread and devastating.
+The World Health Organization releases an annual Health Statistics Report, and one of the statistics they report is the rate of births by adolescent girls around the world.
+Births from adolescents pose a severe challenge for societies and women around the world, since these pregnancies are more prone to complications, physical injury, and mental health side effects.
+The UN’s 2025 report says: “there were [...] far too many births among adolescent mothers in 2024, accounting for about 9.4 % of all births globally.”

+In addition to adolescent pregnancy, the UN Health Statistics Report contains information about the prevalence of violence against women throughout the world.
+Violence against women significantly impedes on the right to health of women all over the world, and this widespread issue has affected a recorded 26 % of women in the world.
+However, the WHO recognizes that this proportion of women is likely much greater than 26 % due to the lack of sufficient social safeguards for women who can speak about their abuses without the fear of repercussions.

 Convention on the Rights of the Child

 Health is mentioned on several instances in the Convention on the Rights of the Child (1989).
 Article 3 calls upon parties to ensure that institutions and facilities for the care of children adhere to health standards.
 Article 17 recognizes the child's right to access information that is pertinent to his/her physical and mental health and well-being.
 Article 23 makes specific reference to the rights of disabled children, in which it includes health services, rehabilitation, preventive care.
 Article 24 outlines child health in detail, and states, "Parties recognize the right of the child to the enjoyment of the highest attainable standard of health and to facilities for the treatment of illness and rehabilitation of health.
 States shall strive to ensure that no child is deprived of his or her right of access to such health care services."
 Towards implementation of this provision, the Convention enumerates the following measures:

-The World Health Organization website comments, "The CRC is the normative and legal framework for WHO’s work across the broad spectrum of child and adolescent health."
+The World Health Organization website comments, "The CRC is the normative and legal framework for WHO's work across the broad spectrum of child and adolescent health."
 Goldhagen presents the CRC as a "template for child advocacy" and proposes its use as a framework for reducing disparities and improving outcomes in child health.